Kurmi stir for ST tag affects railway services in three eastern states | Business

 - India

+The blockades were withdrawn at most stations during the day, but continued at Khemasuli and Kustaur stations in West Bengal, as per reports till 10 pm, the SER official said.

-The SER has cancelled 18 trains, diverted 13 and short terminated or short originated 11 other trains, he said.
+The SER has cancelled 24 trains, diverted 20 and short terminated or short originated 14 other trains, apart from rescheduling some others, he said.

 Among the trains that were cancelled are 12814/12813 Tatanagar-Howrah-Tatanagar Steel Express, 12021/12022 Howrah-Barbil-Howrah Janshatabdi Express, 22861 Howrah-Titlagarh-Kantabhanji Ispat Express, 13512/13511 Asansol-Tatanagar-Asansol Express, 18183 Tatanagar-Danapur Express and 18033/18034 Howrah-Ghatsila-Howrah Express, he said.